 Since the start of the great recession in 2008—when investors were just starting to recover from bad portfolio returns, and when companies (the ones that weren’t wiped out) learned how to function in a new lean and mean environment—many businesses have never fully recovered.

 Not only have they not recovered in terms of the specific employee count they may have had before, but their mentality just isn’t the same as it once was.

 What that shift did for many business owners was that it taught them how to thrive and do more with less.
 It allowed them to look for areas that could be cut, it sent many to the internet for solutions and it allowed many businesses to capitalize on their core strengths.

 For property owners specifically, looking for ways to be proactive and cut costs while still maintaining the integrity of their properties was something they were dealing with in 2008, and something most are still dealing with today.
-But thanks to the advancement of maintenance management software, it isn’t as hard as it once was.
+But thanks to the advancement of collaborative operations software, it isn’t as hard as it once was.

-Below are 3 Ways Computerized Maintenance Management Software (CMMS) can cut operational cost
+Below are 3 Ways Collaborative Operations Software can cut operational cost

-Streamlines Communication Adapting a CMMS system can help automate the communication process.
+Streamlines Communication Adapting a collaborative operations software system can help automate the communication process.
 It puts all of that (often complicated) communication between managers, technicians, and service requesters into one place.
 With an automated process, things can be added and optimized and everyone is on the same communication loop.
-A CMMS software like Common Areas, for example, allows for an easier approval and assignment process.
+A collaborative operations software like Common Areas, for example, allows for an easier approval and assignment process.
 It also allows you to prioritize what needs to be completed and when and can help to automate scheduling, which helps to identify maintenance problems early.

-These are just a few ways CMMS can cut operational cost.
-CMMS goes far beyond simply tracking daily work orders.
+These are just a few ways collaborative operations software can cut operational cost.
+Collaborative operations software goes far beyond simply tracking daily work orders.
 It helps to keep parts inventory costs low, improves overall company communication, extends the life of an asset and helps with preventative maintenance—all things that will improve a company’s bottom line and cut operational cost over time.